Bernardo Strozzi: Still lifes

-The Still life with flowers in a glass vase and fruits on a ledge (At Sotheby's on 3 July 2013 London, lot 35) is one of the few still lifes by Strozzi that is generally accepted as fully autograph.
+The Still life with flowers in a glass vase and fruits on a ledge (Collection Bemberg, Toulouse) is one of the few still lifes by Strozzi that is generally accepted as fully autograph.
 The design is simple as most objects are placed on a similar pictorial plane.
 The composition invokes Caravaggio's Still life of fruits and flowers in a basket (Pinacoteca Ambrosiana, Milan) in the gentle light entering the scene from the left and the cream background.
 As was his custom, Strozzi applied the paint thickly throughout the design.

 Influence

 Bernardo Strozzi's work exercised considerable influence on artistic developments in both Genoa and Venice.
 He is considered a principal founder of the Venetian Baroque style.
 Painters in Genoa strongly influenced by Strozzi included Giovanni Andrea de Ferrari, Giovanni Bernardo Carbone, Valerio Castello, Giovanni Benedetto Castiglione and Gioacchino Assereto.
 In Venice, Ermanno Stroiffi, Francesco Maffei, Girolamo Forabosco and certain works by Pietro della Vecchia (also known as Pietro Muttoni) also show the influence of Strozzi.
 He is further been regarded as a possible influence on the Spanish painter Murillo, who may have known his work such as the Veronica (1620–1625, Museo del Prado, Madrid).